-London, 28 September 2020: PensionBee, the UK’s leading online pension provider, has expressed concern that once the UK officially leaves the European Union on 31 December 2020, pension savers living abroad could incur additional charges and significant delays when accessing their retirement savings.
+London, 28 September 2020: PensionBee, a leading online pension provider, has expressed concern that once the UK officially leaves the European Union on 31 December 2020, pension savers living abroad could incur additional charges and significant delays when accessing their retirement savings.

 Costs to withdraw savings abroad could increase significantly following Brexit, as making payments to overseas banks will present additional costs for pension providers which may be passed on to the customer, as well as charges imposed by the receiving bank.
 Savers may also face low exchange rates which could limit the amount of money they receive.